rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/styleguide.md

 ### Use sentence casing

-When writing user interface copy for Reaction, use sentence casing.
+When writing user interface copy for Demanduse sentence casing.
 This includes copy for titles, buttons, alerts, form inputs, form placeholders and copy elsewhere used throughout the application.

 Copy should be:
 - Have the first letter capitalized.